mayurc94/SpringProjects/README.md

 Covid data specific to India -> https://github.com/covid19india/api

+URL to display data on browser-> localhost:8080/home localhost:8080/india

 I have used to types of method to fetch the data,
 -For Worldwide data, the data is received in the CSV format.
 -For Indian data, the data received in Json format.